Coding Bootcamp Portfolio Projects Guide: Your 2026 Roadmap

 Before picking what to build, scan LinkedIn or Indeed for entry-level postings.
 If they keep shouting “React + Express,” that’s your cue.
 Build those first.

 Don’t waste weeks on irrelevant projects like machine learning if you’re applying for front-end roles.
-Keep your tech stack aligned with the market—it’s a no-brainer.
+Keep your tech stack aligned with the market—it’s a straightforward choice.

 Build These 5 Portfolio Must-Haves?